12 advantages of freelancing from the point of view of a developer freelancer who has been working from home for more than a decade now

 We live in a society where if you are judged majorly on one parameter, you have to make sure you are up for it.
 Otherwise, it can disturb your lifestyle in many ways.

-When working in a job, you make the fixed amount of income every month.
+When working in a job, you make a fixed amount of income every month.
 As a freelancer, the more I work, the more I earn.
 I control my profits and loss.

 If you are working for an employer in the IT industry in India, you have to work more for the same pay.
-Moreover, you can still expect the feedback of ways to improve yourself.
+Moreover, you can still expect feedback on ways to improve yourself.